Wreck and salvage laws, the role of the Receiver of the Wreck, wreck owners and salvors and how to report wreck material.

 Protection of Military Remains Act 1986

-The Protection of Military Remains Act 1986 deals with wrecks of both aircraft and ships, and all military aircraft is automatically protected under this legislation.
+The Protection of Military Remains Act 1986 deals with wrecks of aircraft and ships.
+All military aircraft is automatically protected under this legislation.
 This act is administered by the Ministry of Defence (MOD) - RAF for aircraft, Navy for vessels.

 Under this act, vessels may be designated either as a protected place or as a controlled site.
 Divers may visit a protected place on a ‘look but don’t touch’ basis, however they are prohibited from visiting controlled sites.